AdobeDocs/campaign-classic.nl-NL/help/installation/using/configuring-campaign-server.md

 Adobe Campaign gebruikt de volgende JSP-pagina&#39;s:

-* /nl/jsp/**soaprouter.jsp**: client console- en webserviceverbindingen (SOAP API&#39;s),
+* /nl/jsp/**soaprouter.jsp**: client console- en webserviceverbindingen (SOAP API&#39;s);
 * /nl/jsp/**m.jsp**: spiegelpagina&#39;s,
-* /nl/jsp/**opening van een sessie.jsp**: Web-based toegang tot rapporten en tot plaatsing van de cliëntconsole,
+* /nl/jsp/**logon.jsp**: Web-based access to reports and to deployment of the client console,
-* /nl/jsp/**s.jsp** : Het gebruik van virale marketing (sponsoring en sociale netwerken).
+* /nl/jsp/**s.jsp** : Using viral marketing (sponsoring and social networks).

-De JSSPs die voor het Mobiele Kanaal van de App wordt gebruikt zijn als volgt:
+The JSSPs used for the Mobile App Channel are as follows:

 * nms/mobile/1/registerIOS.jssp
 * nms/mobile/1/registerAndroid.jssp

 **Voorbeeld:**

 Het is mogelijk om clientmachineverbindingen van buitenaf te verhinderen.
-Om dit te doen, beperkt eenvoudig de uitvoering van **soaprouter.jsp** en alleen toestaan dat spiegelpagina&#39;s, virale links, webformulieren en publieke middelen worden uitgevoerd.
+To do this, simply restrict the execution of **soaprouter.jsp** and only authorize the execution of mirror pages, viral links, web forms and public resources.

 De parameters zijn als volgt: